Research

 Choose Mistral Small 4 if:

-• You need frontier-tier capability locally with Apache 2.0 license.
+• You need frontier-tier capability with Apache 2.0 license and full redistribution rights.

 Choose Mistral Large 3 if: